lambdastack/lambdastack/docs/design-docs/modularization/modular-cli.md

     "lambdastack infra template -f outfile.yaml -p awz/azure/google/any (--all)" "infra template -f outfile.yaml -p awz/azure/google/any (--all)"?
     "Infrastructure.template(...)"
-    Task: Generate a template yaml with LambdaStack-cluster definition + possible infra docs when --all is defined
+    Task: Generate a template yaml with lambdastack-cluster definition + possible infra docs when --all is defined
     Input:  File to output data, provider and possible all flag
     Output: outfile.yaml template
     ```